 &lt;sup>1 The observations in this article are relevant, therefore, for the study of encyclopaedism in writings from the Hellenistic and Roman periods.
 Recent studies on this topic have shown that many writers from these periods presented their works as providing complete knowledge, either on a specific topic or on as many topics as possible.
 As a result of these universalist claims, encyclopaedic rhetoric could serve useful purposes in contexts of cultural competition.
 Generally on encyclopaedism see Jason König and Greg Woolf, eds., Encyclopaedism from Antiquity and the Renaissance (Cambridge: Cambridge University Press, 2013).
-For a case study of encyclopaedic rhetoric in Jubilees see Pieter B. Hartog, "Jubilees and Hellenistic Encyclopaedism," Journal for the Study of Judaism 50 (2019): 1-25.
-Cf. how Verity Platt speaks of the "encyclopaedic range" of Philostratus' Life ("Virtual Visions: Phantasia and the Perception of the Divine in The Life of Apollonius of Tyana," in Philostratus, ed.
-Ewen Bowie and Jaś Elsner, Greek Culture in the Roman World [Cambridge: Cambridge University Press, 2009], 131-54 [131]).
+For a case study of encyclopaedic rhetoric in the early Jewish book of Jubilees see Pieter B. Hartog, "Jubilees and Hellenistic Encyclopaedism," JSJ 50 (2019): 1-25.
+Cf. also how Verity Platt speaks of the "encyclopaedic range" of Philostratus's Life ("Virtual Visions: Phantasia and the Perception of the Divine in The Life of Apollonius of Tyana," in Philostratus, ed.
+Ewen Bowie and Jaś Elsner, GCRW [Cambridge: Cambridge University Press, 2009], 131-54 [131]).

-&lt;sup>2 See John Elsner, "Hagiographic Geography: Travel and Allegory in the Life of Apollonius of Tyana," The Journal of Hellenic Studies 117 (1997): 22-37.
-Though Elsner does not make explicit reference to glocalisation terminology, his study of Philostratus' project persuasively illustrates the interaction between the global and the local which the concept of "glocalisation" seeks to capture.
-See, e.g., Elsner's remark that "Philostratus presents us with a living continuation of the sacred culture and
+See John Elsner, "Hagiographic Geography: Travel and Allegory in the Life of Apollonius of Tyana," JHS 117 (1997): 22-37.
+Though Elsner does not make explicit reference to glocalisation terminology, his study of Philostratus's project persuasively illustrates the interaction between the global and the local which the concept of "glocalisation" seeks to capture.
+See, e.g., Elsner's remark that "Philostratus presents us with a living continuation of the sacred culture and identity of ancient Greece through the sacred character of Apollonius who surpasses all holy men past and present, and whose travels take him, take his Greece, further than any countryman of his has yet journeyed, beyond Achaea, and through the whole empire" (36; my italics).
+On the development of glocalisation terminology and its application in the

-To illustrate this I concentrate on two episodes in travel narratives from the early Roman empire, in which the protagonist visits a sacred space.
-The first, in Philostratus' Life of Apollonius of Tyana, describes how Apollonius travels to India in order to visit the Brahmins who live on a hill near the city Paraca.
-In Phiostratus' account, the sacredness of this hill is evident from the well it houses, which contains mysterious and powerful water; from its crater, where Indians would visit to purify themselves; and from its plenitude of deity statues (3.14).
-What is more, Philostratus explicitly labels both the inhabitants of the hill (2.33) and their abode (3.33) as "our sacred house" (τὸν ἱερὸν οἶκον).
+To illustrate this I concentrate on two episodes in travel narratives from the early Roman Empire, in which the protagonist visits a sacred space.
+The first, in Philostratus's Life of Apollonius of Tyana, describes how Apollonius travels to India in order to visit the Brahmins who live on a hill near the city Paraca.
+In Philostratus's account, the sacredness of this hill is evident from the well it houses, which contains mysterious and powerful water; from its crater, where Indians would visit to purify themselves; and from its plenitude of deity statues (3.14).
+What is more, Philostratus explicitly labels both the inhabitants of the hill (2.33) and their abode (3.33) as "our sacred house" (τόν ἱερόν οἶκον).
 The second episode I discuss is Paul's visit to the Areopagus in Athens, as described in Acts 17:16-33.
-Though Acts does not expressly portray the Areopagus as sacred, its association with Mars and the abundant presence of altars and deity statutes that triggered Paul's emphasis on the cult in his speech (17:22-23) do appear to allow viewing the Areopagus as a sacred space.
-Focusing on these two passages, I will explore how Apollonius' visit to the hill of the sages and Paul's visit to the Areopagus tie in with how Philostratus and Luke portray their cultural and/or religious identities.
+Though Acts does not expressly portray the Areopagus as sacred, its association with Mars and the abundant presence of altars and deity statutes that triggered Paul's emphasis on the cult in his speech (17:22-23) do allow viewing the Areopagus as a sacred space.
+Focusing on these two passages, I will explore how Apollonius's visit to the hill of the sages and Paul's visit to the Areopagus tie in with how Philostratus and Luke portray their cultural and/or religious identities.

-Identity as "Global Mélange"
+Identity as Global Mélange